ngcolombia/medellin/assets/ROADMAP.md

 * **Selection Process:**
     * Speakers of the previous meetup will be selected by default
     * The remaining spots will be given to those who fill an issue.
 It will work as a queue

-- **Meetups:** Join us in the coolest meetup of the city
-    * **Livestreaming:** Watch Carlos and I craft Angular applications from scratch
-- **Challenges:** Leverage your Angular skills with quick problems
-- **Angular Labs:** Join a full day of hacking to build a real-life Angular app
-- **Blogging Sessions:** Write a technical article in this 4-hour workshop